Guldental: Jewish history

 On a memorial at the community's Jewish cemetery are the names of 23 persons who were murdered in the Holocaust.
-In the 19th century, the Jewish community held its services in rented rooms until in 1910 a favourably located house was acquired that cound be converted into a synagogue.
+In the 19th century, the Jewish community held its services in rented rooms until in 1910 a favourably located house was acquired that could be converted into a synagogue.
 On 16 September 1910, the synagogue was consecrated by the Kreuznach regional rabbi, Dr. Abraham Tawrogi.
 Also present were the mayors of both Windesheim and Langenlonsheim, along with Heddesheim's and Waldhilbersheim's municipal leaders, clergy and schoolteachers.
 The Allgemeine Zeitung des Judentums, a Jewish newspaper, reported the following on 7 October 1910: